LHC Lifetime Frontier and Visible Decay Searches in Composite Asymmetric Dark Matter Models: Dark Hadron Searches

 We consider the dark-neutral pion decay with a specific mass spectrum $m_{A'} < m_{\pi'} < 2 m_{A'}$ in this subsection.
 The dark-neutral pions can be produced via various mechanisms: 1) transition from the darkly-charged pions, 2) dark hadronization, and 3) via off-shell dark photon with the Wess-Zumino-Witten (WZW) term~\cite{Wess:1971yu,Witten:1983tw}.
 The dark-neutral pions can be produced via the transition from darkly-charged pions that are produced from off-shell dark photon as in the dark nucleon production.
 However, the transition rate from the darkly-charged pions is considerably tiny, and then the produced darkly-charged pions escape from the detectors without any signals.
 In the SM, a hadronic channel $\pi^+ \pi^- \pi^0$ is opened with injected energy above the $\omega$-meson threshold~\cite{Achasov:2002ud,Achasov:2003ir,Ilten:2018crw}.
 In a similar manner, dark-neutral pions are produced via the hadronization when the injected energy is larger than the dark dynamical scale.
 We use the production via the dark hadronization for the LHC lifetime frontier, and use it even for fixed-target experiments when the injected energy is larger than the dark dynamical scale.
 When the injected energy is less than the dark dynamical scale, we utilize the production via off-shell dark photon.

 We discuss each dark-pion production process in detail.
-As for the dark hadronization, we use an approximation formula for the dark pion production, \eqs{ N_{\pi'} \simeq \left. \frac{n_{\pi'} \alpha'}{\pi} N_{A'} \right|_{m_{A'}^\ast = m_{N'}} \,. } Here, $n_{\pi'}$ denotes the multiplicity of dark neutral pions for the production through the dark photon mediation.
+As for the dark hadronization, we use an approximation formula for the dark pion production, \eqs{ N_{\pi'} \simeq \left. \frac{n_{\pi'} \alpha'}{\pi} \frac53 N_{A'} \right|_{m_{A'}^\ast = m_{N_2}} \,. } Here, $n_{\pi'}$ denotes the multiplicity of dark-neutral pions for the production through the dark photon mediation.
+The factor $5/3$ originates from the sum of the charge squared of dark quarks.
 We take a similar value, $n_{\pi'} = 2.0$, to the multiplicity of pions by the $e^+ e^-$ annihilation for the center of mass energy just above $J/\psi$ threshold~\cite{DASP:1978ftr}.
 Once the injected energy to the dark photon exceeds the dynamical scale, the dark hadrons are expected to be produced through the hadronization.
-In particular, the dark-neutral pions are expected to be produced above dark isospin singlet vector resonance (corresponding to $\omega$-meson in the SM), and therefore we take the fictitious dark photon mass to be $m_{A'}^\ast = m_{N'}$.
+In particular, the dark-neutral pions are expected to be produced above dark-isospin-singlet vector resonance (corresponding to $\omega$-meson in the SM), and therefore we take the fictitious dark photon mass to be $m_{A'}^\ast = m_{N_2}$.
 We discuss how the change of the multiplicity affects the future sensitivity to the dark pion decay at the LHC lifetime frontier in \cref{sec:production}.